 The closure — which affected the hotel, leisure centre, bar, and the renowned 18-hole golf course — left around 50 people without work and cast doubt over the future of one of Tipperary’s most familiar sporting landmarks.

-In the days following the closure, reports emerged of greenkeeping staff and local volunteers stepping in to protect the golf course from falling into disrepair.
+In the days following the closure, reports emerged of greenkeeping staff stepping in on a voluntary basis to protect the golf course from falling into disrepair.

 The Dundrum golf shop acknowledged their efforts publicly, thanking the greenkeepers for donating their time to maintain the fairways and greens despite the resort’s shutdown.